We've compiled a list of GraphQL resources that we use internally and find really valuable.

 What other Administrate-specific resources are available?

 We've mentioned our Developer Portal a couple of times, but it's not just for documentation.
-Here, you can sign up for a free developer account, which comes with a sandboxed dedicated developer instance, and learn our API in a safe test environment.
+Here, you can sign up for a free developer account and learn our API in a safe test environment.

 - Go to our Developer Portal here and click “Sign up”, or go directly to this page here to sign up,